Embrace of Acatempan

-The embrace of Acatempan (Spanish: Abrazo de Acatempan) refers to an event in Mexican history in which Agustín de Iturbide, commander-in-chief of the military of southern New Spain, and Vicente Guerrero, leader of the forces fighting for Mexican Independence, participated.
+The Embrace of Acatempan (Spanish: Abrazo de Acatempan) refers to an event in Mexican history in which Agustín de Iturbide, commander-in-chief of the military of southern New Spain, and Vicente Guerrero, leader of the forces fighting for Mexican Independence, participated.
 This event took place on February 10, 1821.
 Tradition has it that this event marked the reconciliation between the viceregal forces and the insurgent army.

 Background

 In 1816, the captain general of Cuba, Juan José Ruiz de Apodaca was appointed viceroy of New Spain.
 He immediately amplified a policy that had already been applied by his predecessors, viceroys Venegas and Calleja, the granting of pardons for insurgent leaders who laid down their arms.
 Some of the most important ones, such as Nicolás Bravo, Manuel de Mier y Terán and Ignacio López Rayón accepted this measure.
 Others refused to accept it, such as Pedro Moreno, Pedro Ascencio, Guerrero and Guadalupe Victoria.
 Thanks to this policy, the insurgency in New Spain was notably reduced.
 Both the viceroy and other authorities considered that, in three years, 9,998 rebels were killed, 6,000 taken prisoner and 35,000 pardoned.
 Although the figures are, at least, questionable, it is true that historiography has considered the government of Ruiz de Apocada, in general terms, as a period of increasing pacification of New Spain and, proportionally, as a stage of insurgent decline.

-On January 1, 1820, in Las Cabezas de San Juan (Andalusia, Spain), Colonel Rafael del Riego rose up in arms, proclaiming that King Ferdinand VII should swear the Constitution of Cadiz, which the Cortes Generales proclaimed in 1812.
+On January 1, 1820, in Las Cabezas de San Juan (Andalusia, Spain), Colonel Rafael del Riego rose up in arms, proclaiming that King Ferdinand VII should swear the Constitution of Cadiz, which the Cortes Generales had proclaimed in 1812.
 On May 26, the intendant of the province of Veracruz, José Dávila proclaimed the Constitution of Cadiz.
 Apodaca did the same in the capital on May 31.

 The constitutional reestablishment took the novo-Hispanics by surprise.
 Some people feared that the privileges of the clergy and the army would be suppressed.

 When Guerrero learned of the situation, he tried to convince Colonel José Gabriel de Armijo, a royalist commander in the south, to join his movement.
 Armijo remained loyal to the Spanish government.
 Guerrero tried again to persuade him through a letter dated August 17, which was sent to Armijo with Colonel Carlos Moya.

 On November 9, Armijo, commander of the operations in the south of the country, resigned.
 He claimed health reasons, although he also had differences with Viceroy Apodaca, who transferred him to Seville immediately.

 Apodaca then appointed Agustín de Iturbide as the new commander of the army of operations in the south, on the recommendation of oidor Bataller.
 On November 16, 1820, Iturbide left Mexico City and established his headquarters in Teloloapan, in the current state of Guerrero.